CrossR/rockbox_db_py/README.md

    This will fully parse your existing DB to memory, then write it out using the python-based Rockbox DB format.
 Again, if this fails, report it as an issue and stop here.
 You should also be able to run `print_db.py` on the new copy to verify that it looks correct.
+If this works, we can both read and write your Rockbox database, which is a good sign that we can make a new one.

 4. Okay, the final step.
-My code can somehow parse your existing DB, so let's try to make a new one.
+My code can parse your existing DB, so let's try to make a new one.

    ```bash
    uv run python tools/build_db.py "D:\Media\Music" "/Music/" "D:\Path\To\Rockbox\db\new_db"
    ```

    This command takes 3 arguments:

    - The path to your music collection, which will be indexed.
    - The path to the music collection as it should appear in the Rockbox DB.
      I.e. if when you plugin over USB, your music collection is at `F:/Music`,